- How to prime your Black Berkey elements

 - IMPORTANT: If you have installed PF-2™ fluoride removal filters in the lower chamber, unscrew them from the stems of the Black BerkeyTM elements before you start the test.

 - Fill the upper chamber with water and add one teaspoon of red food coloring per gallon (approx. 4 liters) of water.
+Stir the water so that the food colouring is evenly dispersed in the water

 - After performing the red food coloring test, reinstall the PF-2 filters that you removed in step 1 (if applicable) making sure that the arrow on the filter is pointing in the direction of the water flow.
 Do not screw on the PF-2 filters more than eight revolutions as this may damage the internal media screen.